SAhmed48/reactjs-concepts/README.md

 ###### Redirect

-- In some cases, you want to redirect the route to the separate route so you can use react-router-dom built in component **Redirect**.
+- In some cases, need to redirect the route to a separate route click.
+So using **Redirect** helps us to achieve this.

 ```
 import {Redirect} from 'react-router-dom';